adanieljohnson/SAWHET_2/sawhet_v2_0/README.md

-# sawhet
+# STEM Automated Writing Help Tool (SAWHET)

 <!-- badges: start -->
 [![Lifecycle: experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-The goal of sawhet is to ...
+The goal of SAWHET is to provide novice scientific writers in college biology with automated feedback on lab reports.
+Version 2.0.0 is a basic web form that checks whether essential components are present, then downloads a compiled archive of checked reports.
+Additional text checks will be added to future versions.

 ## Installation

-You can install the released version of sawhet from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of SAWHET from [CRAN](https://CRAN.R-project.org) with:

 ``` r
 install.packages("sawhet")